iph9x/faceit-metric/README.md

 Faceit Metric allows you to see:

-* detailed statistic of all players
+* detailed statistics of all players
-* player statistic for the last 10-100 matches
+* player statistics for the last 10-100 matches
 * list of recent matches
 * detailed match statistics
 * comparing players
+* elo / kd / frags charts

 [Try it here!](http://faceit-metric.ru/)